helgeesch/mescal-vanilla-studies/README.md

 [![License: LGPL v3](https://img.shields.io/badge/License-LGPL%20v3-blue.svg)](https://www.gnu.org/licenses/lgpl-3.0)

 # MESCAL vanilla studies
 ## Overview

 **MESCAL** (Modular Energy Scenario Comparison Analysis and Library) is a Python framework for post-processing and analyzing energy systems data, with a focus on scenario comparison, KPI calculation, and plotly / folium (map) visualizations.
 This vanilla studies repository demonstrates MESCAL's capabilities through practical examples and serves as a template architecture for organizing energy modeling studies.

+The repo integrates the foundation package [mescal](https://github.com/helgeesch/mescal), and the interface packages [mescal-pypsa](https://github.com/helgeesch/mescal-pypsa), [mescal-plexos](https://github.com/helgeesch/mescal-plexos) as submodules.
+In order to replicate the repo locally, please go down to [Getting Started](#getting-started-setting-up-the-repo-locally).

-**Value proposition:**
+**MESCAL value proposition:**
 - Unified analysis interface for any energy modeling platform, real market data, or custom data sources (e.g. PyPSA, Plexos, Entso-e TP, ...)
 - Consistent handling of scenarios and scenario comparisons
 - Integrated tools for model data and time series analysis
 - Modular design that allows seamless integration of study-specific code
+- Library of generic modules for visualizations, data manipulation and processing, and

+The example studies below provide hands-on examples for each of the proposed values.

 ---